brendt/stitcher.io/src/content/blog/the-web-in-2045.md

-Twenty-three years after the first mention of HTML, modern websites found their identity as we know it today, when HTML5 was made to formal recommendation by the W3C on October 28, 2014.
+Twenty-three years after the first mention of HTML, modern websites found their identity as we know it today, when HTML5 was made the formal recommendation by the W3C on October 28, 2014.

 It's amazing to see how the web has evolved in less than three decades.
 Not only its technical boundaries were pushed;
-people kept finding innovating ways for what the technology was used for.
+people also kept finding innovating ways for what the technology was used for.
 Think about sites like GeoCities or NeoPets; the first blog post written in *1997*;
 or some recent examples like [/r/place](*https://i.redd.it/agcbmqgjn14z.png) on Reddit and an experience beyond words crafted by [SB Nation](*https://www.sbnation.com/a/17776-football).